-What is and who are the Shattered Star eXiles?
+What is and who are The Shattered Star?

 Well we are a group of gamers, that's for sure.
 We are here to enjoy our time together online.
 However, there are more things we have in common besides being a gaming group.

-Right off the bat, if anyone is wondering why we are exiles or in exile, You should ask the members to shed light on that issue, preferably from more sources, because everyone holds their own opinion and reasoning for our position.
+Right off the bat, if anyone is wondering why we are "exiles" or "in exile", You should ask the members to shed light on that issue, preferably asking multiple sources, because everyone holds their own opinion and reasoning for our position.
 The only important thing to say is that we are exiles by choice, not because we were forced to be.